earmingol/scCellFie/README.md

 # Metabolic functionalities of mammalian cells from single-cell and spatial transcriptomics

 ## About scCellFie
-Single-cell CellFie is a Python implementation of [CellFie](https://github.com/LewisLabUCSD/CellFie), a tool for studying metabolic tasks originally developed in MATLAB by the [Lewis Lab](https://lewislab.ucsd.edu/).
-This version is designed to be compatible with single-cell and spatial data analysis using Scanpy.
+Single-cell CellFie is a computational tool for studying metabolic tasks using Python, inspired in the original implementation of
+[CellFie](https://github.com/LewisLabUCSD/CellFie), another tool originally developed in MATLAB by the [Lewis Lab](https://lewislab.ucsd.edu/).
+This version is designed to be compatible with single-cell and spatial data analysis using Scanpy, while including a series of improvements and new analyses.

 <img src="https://github.com/earmingol/scCellFie/blob/main/scCellFie-Logo.png?raw=true" width="350" height="350" alt="Logo" style="margin-right: 10px;">